Skip to main content

 It's important to understand that these are just the minimum requirements, and Washington, D.C., drivers may choose higher coverage limits for added protection.

-Additional Washington, D.C. car insurance coverage
+Additional Washington, D.C., car insurance coverage

 Opting for additional auto insurance coverage beyond Washington, D.C.-mandated minimums can provide invaluable protection in various scenarios.
 It's not only a wise choice for safeguarding your finances and assets, but may be required coverage if you lease or finance your car.
 Here are some additional coverages you might consider: